rasoulmesghali/network_automation/README.md

-3- Setup local or remote mongodb server and put connection data in .env file or environment variable 4- activate virtual environment usering this command: source virtual_env_name/bin/activate 5- go to webapp/src/app path and run uvicorn main:app --reload
+3- Setup local or remote mongodb server and put connection data in .env file or environment variable 4- activate virtual environment usering this command: source virtual_env_name/bin/activate 5- go to webapp/src/app path and run uvicorn main:app --reload 6- Have 2 CSR1000v virtual machines or real devices with IOSXE17 or higher version 7- Import postman collection from "postman_collections" directory 8- Turn on routers and setup ip, username, ssh, netconf, yang 9- Use correct ip, username, password and device_type in order to connect the routers 10- test APIs using postman collections and see the results
 ```